FrankHB/pl-docs/en-US/calling-for-language-features.md

 * This nature has also positive effects on the evoluation of the language design, esp. for the future development about the extensions of the languages, because both the design of the features and the dependencies of these features can have more *orthogonal* properties (i.e. the involved subset of the language rules can be altered separatedly without having effects on each other).
 	* There would be (hopefully) less conflicts in the development.
 	* It is simpler to evaluate the effects of each design choice in the concrete configurations of the design for specific program domains.
-	* Abandon an improper extension could be cheaper (at the cost of compatibilities).
+	* Abandoning an improper extension could be cheaper (at the cost of compatibilities).

 ### Conservative adoption on proposed features